ItsMarwan/discord-server-api/README.md

 Q: Is It Fixable?\
 A: No. But Let Me Know If You Find a Way!

+Q: Is It Safe?\
+A: Yes 100%!
+Just Make Sure **NEVER** Give Admin Or Any Other Dangerous Permission To The Bot Incase It Gets Compromised

 ## API Reference

 #### Get Server Info